 On August 24, 2000, the ISO issued a Request for Bids seeking proposals to provide new Generation in the form of peaking capability to the ISO Control Area during the Summer Period, which could be dispatched under the terms and conditions of this Agreement to support the reliable operation of the ISO Control Area ;

-Owner submitted a bid in response to the ISO’s Request for Bids, is willing to supply Generation for the Summer Periods 2002 and 2003 and firm into ISO’s control area in accordance with the terms and conditions of this Agreement, and acknowledges that the ISO is relying on the Committed Capability supplied by Owner to support the reliable operation of the ISO Control Area during the Summer Periods of 2001, 2002 and 2003.
-Owner is the owner or lessee of, or is otherwise authorizeddeveloping to dispatch and market the Generation produced from and provided by, the Generating Facility described in Schedule A to this Agreement.
+Owner submitted a bid in response to the ISO’s Request for Bids, is willing to supply Generation for the Summer Periods 2002 and 2003 and to import a firm power market supply into ISO’s control area for the Summer Period of 2001, in accordance with the terms and conditions of this Agreement, and acknowledges that the ISO is relying on the Committed Capability and the power market supply supplied by Owner to support the reliable operation of the ISO Control Area during the Summer Periods of 2001, 2002 and 2003.
+Owner is developing a Generating Facility, which when completed will enable Owner to dispatch and market the Generation produced from and provided by, the Generating Facility described in Schedule A to this Agreement.

 NOW THEREFORE, In consideration of the mutual covenants and agreements contained in this Agreement, THE PARTIES AGREE as follows: